ministryofjustice/hmpps-learner-records-api/README.md

 * 400 - Bad Request, malformed ULN or json body
 * 401 - Unauthorised
 * 403 - Forbidden
+* 409 - Conflict, ULN is already matched
 * 500 - Likely that the database is unreachable

 ### `POST:/match/:nomisId/no-match`